 Here are some of the common mistakes committed by aspiring entrepreneurs:

 “A journey of a thousand miles begins with a single step” – Lao Tzu

 Business starts with investment in various forms like capital, location, credit, inventory and management.
 Hence, dreaming of a lofty business and not selling till accomplishing the hypothetical target is one of the major mistakes committed by budding entrepreneurs.
-Starting with small prototype and improving along the way is one of the wisest things to do to initiate with business establishment.
+Starting with a small prototype and improving along the way is one of the wisest things to do to initiate business establishment.

 Expecting Success the very next day

 “ Ambition is the path to success.
 Persistence is the vehicle you arrive in ” – Bill Bradley

 It’s very natural to get excited and anxious when someone starts a business but expecting others to be at the same level of adrenaline is not correct.
 Achieving business goals requires persistent and determined hard work, starting a venture requires one to be prepared for stumbling, falling, failing and rising again and again.
 Becoming an entrepreneur is a long journey with opportunities to learn every moment.
 The path varies for each aspiring innovator and so is the pace with which one covers it.
 Enjoying the process instead of running after the utopian goal of achieving success overnight will definitely help to achieve small and big landmarks.

 Being in love with your product and not with your client

 The core product is an entrepreneur’s brainchild making it difficult for him to find bugs in the same.
 There is a constant need to look for opportunities to improve the product/ service.
 This will not only enhance the brand value but will add to the user-base also.
 As time passes clients determine the future of the product.
 They no longer remain users but play important role in product evolution.
 The one who ignores clients is the one deviating the business to a dead end.